benediktwerner/AdventOfCode/README.md

 Advent of Code
 ===================
-My solutions for [Advent of Code](http://adventofcode.com) written in Python 3
+My solutions for [Advent of Code](http://adventofcode.com) written mostly in Python 3.